Updated: Thursday 21 May

 Advice for drivers

-When full works begin in early 2020, arriving and departing the city centre via an alternative route may improve your journey time.
+Full works have begun, arriving and departing the city centre via an alternative route may improve your journey time.
 Consider using the A34 Upper Brook Street or the A56 Chester Road as alternative route.

 There are several Metrolink lines available to use and several stops have cycling storage.